-Kids can get a free Dog Man baseball cap with the Books-A-Million summer reading program!
+Kids can get a free Because of Winn-Dixie notepad and pen with the Books-A-Million summer reading program!
+This year’s summer reading adventure is led by children’s book author and literacy advocate Kate DiCamillo.
 Start off by reading four of the 75+ qualified books.
 Then they fill out a journal to show their progress and return it to any Books-A-Million store.

 What kids’ summer reading programs have we missed?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.

 Looking for a great summer read?
 Check out our list of Best Summer Reading Books for Teachers.